moxystudio/next-sitemaps/README.md

 [codecov-url]:https://codecov.io/gh/moxystudio/next-sitemaps-plugin
 [codecov-image]:https://img.shields.io/codecov/c/github/moxystudio/next-sitemaps-plugin/master.svg

-This module is an API handler that enables your next.js application to have working sitemaps so that search engine crawlers can index all your pages.
+This module provides an API handler and a plugin that enables your next.js application to have working sitemaps so that search engine crawlers can index all your pages.

 ## Installation